Time Card Help/ Instructions

 A printer friendly report is generated.
 You can print this report for your records.
 If you wish to save an electronic copy then "Print to PDF" and save the PDF to your computer.
 Most computers now offer a PDF option in the print dialog window.

 Clear Time Card Option:

-If you click on the button to "Clear Time Card" your data cookies with hours, pay, name and date information will be cleared and expired however, your preferences for the time card (weeks, days, periods, etc) will be retained.
+If you click on the button to "Clear Time Card" your data cookies with hours, pay, name and date information will be cleared and expired however, your settings for the time card (weeks, days, periods, etc) will be retained.

 For accurate calculations, use the decimal total from the "Weekly Totals" table.
 The sum of per day decimal hours might not equal calculated decimal hours for the week because of rounding differences.

 hh:mm is time in hours and minutes.
 8:15 is 8 hours and 15 minutes.